matbaj/bluechipstack/README.md

 Double click each package to run through the installation of both VirtualBox and on your local machine.

+Additionally, each of the nodes you'll be installing OpenStack on will needs to be running [Ubuntu Server 12.04](http://www.ubuntu.com/download/server) on it and be configured with an IP address which is available on your local network.

 ### Download the Install Scripts
 Start a terminal on your machine and make sure you have *git* installed.
 If you don't, you can [download it here](http://git-scm.com/downloads).
 Make and move yourself into a directory of your choice: